Pittsburgh vs. New Hampshire NCAA Football Odds, Plays and Insights | September 25, 2021

 The Pittsburgh Panthers (2-1) host the FCS New Hampshire Wildcats on Saturday, September 25, 2021 at Heinz Field.
-The Panthers are heavily favored by 24 points in the contest.
-The point total is set at 54.
+The Panthers are heavily favored by 29.5 points in the contest.
+The contest has a 53.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.